To define circumstances under which graduate students’ grades may be corrected.

 - A corrected grade may be submitted by the instructor for a course taken in the previous semester to correct a mistake made in calculating or recording a grade for a particular graduate student.

-- Each graduate student is responsible for checking his/her semester grade report for accuracy immediately upon receipt, and for informing the instructor for any course in which the graduate student suspects that an error has been made in grading.
+- Each graduate student is responsible for checking their semester grade report for accuracy immediately upon receipt, and for informing the instructor for any course in which the graduate student suspects that an error has been made in grading.

 - Each instructor is responsible for checking the semester grade list in the student information system after grades have been recorded for a given semester.